Program of the Nano Challenges

 The relationship between present, past and future within a creative thinking process is briefly summarized in Figure 3 (based on Sanders and Stappers (2012)).

 Depending on the case, there are already stakeholders who are willing to participate in the study.
 In other cases, you have to look for candidates yourself.
-If it is not possible to make contact with people who specifically belong to your target groups, the personas can be used.
+If no contact can be made with people who specifically belong to your target groups, the personas (created in phase 1) can be used.
 Ask friends and / or acquaintances to study and identify with the personas and then participate in your design fiction research.

 Then make a group division: